Junliang-Zhou/CS526/README.md

 Q1
 Preorder Traversal starting from the root then visit each child from left to right Breadth-First Traversal. we visit nodes level by level from top to bottom, and within each level, from left to right.
-For postorder, we visit all children from left to right then visit the parent node.
+For post, we visit all children from left to right then visit the parent node.